-Spring sports are in full swing and summer sports are just around the corner.
+It June and that means summer sports are in full swing.
 If your family is like our family there is always a season; we’re a winter, spring, summer and fall sports family.

 Are you prepared for your child's summer sports season?
-Sports Mom 101 will tell you everything you need to survive the sideline.
+The Sports Mom 101 Series has all the information you need to survive the sideline.
 Click To Tweet

-Alexandra is a two-time Junior Olympian and All-American sprinter.
+Alexandra is a Junior Olympic Medalist and All-American sprinter.
 She also plays flag football, basketball, a little baseball and trains with an athletic trainer.
 Trevone played football, basketball and ran track in high school.
-He will soon head off to college on a football scholarship.
-Olivia dances and contends it’s just as much a sport as anything else.
+Olivia dances and contends against our argument that it’s just as much a sport as anything else.
 Then again, look at Misty Copeland.
-And dance is never ending.
+And dance is never-ending.
 I actually wish there was a season for ballet that’s separate from hip hop, jazz, and musical theater.
 But I digress.

 With our sports schedule, I’m often asked how we make it work.